-Funding for Medicaid will be cut by between $210 and $320 million, resulting in the loss of potentially $5 billion in federal funding.
+State funding for healthcare will be cut by between $210 and $320 million, resulting in the loss of potentially $5 billion in federal funding.
 Oregon families who rely on Medicaid – including 400,000 children, seniors and people with disabilities – face the prospect of losing healthcare benefits or coverage altogether.

 What exactly could be cut?

-The legislature would have to make difficult choices in the February session and would be cutting the budget mid-cycle.
+The legislature would have to make difficult choices when they meet in February 2018 and would be cutting the budget mid-cycle.
 Federal requirements limit the options of the Legislature.
 One option would be to cut coverage for the 350,000 Oregonians who joined Medicaid under the Affordable Care Act because the state is not required to cover them.
-Other options could include cutting things like prescription drug coverage or other services or cutting other budgets, like education.
+Other options could include cutting things like prescription drug coverage, mental health benefits, or other services or cutting other budgets, like education.

-Measure 101 is specifically written to ensure funds go directly into the Health Services Fund to be used for funding healthcare programs.
+Measure 101 is specifically written to ensure funds go directly into the Health Services Fund and cannot be used for anything other than healthcare.
 Government waste is a problem that needs to be addressed, but that’s not a reason to deny working families basic healthcare coverage.